hemanth2000/todolist/README.md

 # To-do List App

-Simple To-do list application in which you can add dialy tasks.
+Simple To-do list application in which you can add daily tasks.